Programme

 ———- ———- ———- ———-

 Arcs of light hover above the canal, reflecting on the water, while your facial movements control the animation.
-Smile, open your mouth, or tilt your head, and the light follows, changing color and shape.
+Tilt your head, move your eyes and the light follows, changing color and shape.
 The work explores interaction and the connection between person, light, and surroundings, inviting play and presence.

 ———- ———- ———- ———-